robdyke/dotfiles/README.md

 # Mode of operation

 Dotfiles can provision a fresh install of an OS, or build a live/install CD.
+In order to manage the combinatorial complexity of supporting so many platforms, the install process has been changed to the following:

 1. `bootstrap` -- Installs git and ensures the repository exists.
-Detects platform and executes all of the next steps:
+Can operate independently from this repository.
+Uses sudo Detects platform and executes all of the next steps:
 1. `install-dependencies` -- Installs dependencies for the given platform
 1. `system-configuration` -- Configures global system settings for all users for the given platform
 1. `user-configuration` -- Installs generic user-specific configuration.
 No root required from now on.